Note: this post was re-posted from my old website, originally published in May 2018.

 So I have been thinking of doing more hikes in Tohoku ever since I came to Sendai.
 But alas, many things happened that kept me occupied and on top of that even in summer the weather was unbearably bad with constant rain almost every day.

-After on hold many times, finally at the end of September 2017 the plan I had devised to climb Mt.
+After being on hold many times, finally at the end of September 2017 the plan I had devised to climb Mt.
 Zao came to fruition.
 I wanted to see the famous Okama Crater I missed the chance to see it last year.
 Together with my usual hiking buddies, Theo and Steven, we rode the 8 AM train from Sendai to Yamagata.
 Arriving at the station we missed the bus to Zao-onsen by just a fraction of minutes so we took the next bus an hour later.

 It was a bit cloudy when we reach Zao-onsen bus terminal.
 We had our delicious lunch there and packed more food from the convenience store then headed to Zao Ropeway Terminal to get to Jizou-sancho Terminal, where the climbing base started.
 Along the way we saw trees turning red and yellow — Zao is ready for autumn.

 We took a ‘before climbing’ picture in front of the Jizou statue, then walked towards the nicely built hiking path.
 As we pressed on the weather got worse.
-The wind blowing hard and the rain fell down moments later.
+The wind blew hard and the rain fell down moments later.
 As we continued our climb in the direction of Kumano Peak, suddenly the mist came and colored everything in white.

 Due to low visibility, we were forced to stop the exploration even though it was only 4 PM.
 We decided to go into the mountain shelter much earlier than expected.
 We also missed the sunset as it was totally white with nothing to see.
 Even so, the mountain shelter itself was superb.
 Theo commented that that was probably the most lavish ‘free shelter’ that he had ever been to among his climbs.
 It has a stove; it has blankets; it has emergency stuff like helmets and shovels.
 Basically, it has everything a hiker could wish for.
 I really recommend you try sleeping here if you want to try hiking in Zao.
 There are several shelters laid down everywhere, so you best pick a good spot.